aoghina/aoghina.github.io/_posts/2018-10-23-socialism-ruined-my-country.md

 While Nazism is the classic example of a dangerous ideology, socialism is presented in popular culture as the kind and compassionate alternative.
 The strong ties between Nazism and socialism are shamelessly covered up.

 Nazism stands for national-socialism.
-Hitler's party was called the National Socialist German Workers' Party, and it shared many values and policies with the socialist platforms that continue to be so innocently promoted: greater state control of the economy, prices and wages, anti-capitalism, attacks on Christianity (there were dedicated clergy barracks at the Dachau concentration camp) and the sacrifice of individual freedom in the name of the "collective interest."
+Hitler's party was called the National Socialist German Workers' Party, and it shared many values and policies with the socialist platforms that continue to be so innocently promoted today: greater state control of the economy, prices and wages, anti-capitalism, attacks on Christianity (there were dedicated clergy barracks at the Dachau concentration camp) and the sacrifice of individual freedom in the name of the "collective interest."

-"We are a workers’ party because we see in the coming battle between finance and labor the beginning and the end of the structure of the twentieth century.
+"We are a workers' party because we see in the coming battle between finance and labor the beginning and the end of the structure of the twentieth century.
 We are on the side of labor and against finance."
 If that sounds familiar, it's because these ideas continue to be reiterated by socialists today.
 But those are the words of Joseph Goebbels, the head of the Ministry of Public Enlightenment and Propaganda of Nazi Germany and one of Hitler's closest associates.

 Fewer still know that the Nazis' antisemitism was also rooted in anti-capitalism.
-Again, Goebbels made this very clear: "As socialists we are opponents of the Jews because we see in the Hebrews the incarnation of capitalism, of the misuse of the nation’s goods."
+Again, Goebbels made this very clear: "As socialists we are opponents of the Jews because we see in the Hebrews the incarnation of capitalism, of the misuse of the nation's goods."
 For those who are aware of these things, the similarities with the discourse of some present day politicians are striking.
 Antisemitism based on anti-capitalism is alive and well.

-It is this hatred of economic freedom (capitalism), individual liberty, and success that fueled the growth of both Nazism and communism—two sides of the same collectivist mentality.
-It is this hatred that is responsible for the horrors that followed.
-It is this hatred, envy, and craving for others' property that fuel the support for the same old socialist discourse today.
+It is this hatred of economic freedom (capitalism), individual liberty, and envy of success that fueled the growth of both Nazism and communism—two sides of the same collectivist mentality.
+It is this hatred and envy that is responsible for the horrors that followed.
+It is this hatred and envy that boost the support for the same old deceiving socialist discourse today.

 <a name="communism"></a>
 ## Socialism vs. communism